SpenceKonde/DxCore/README.md

 The DA-series does not support use of an external high frequency crystal (though the DB/DD-series do) - the internal oscillator is tightly calibrated enough that the internal clock will work fine for UART communication, and an external watch crystal can be used to automatically tune the internal oscillator frequency, a feature called Auto-Tune.
 We provide a wrapper around enabling external 32K crystal and enabling/disabling these in [DxCore.h](/megaavr/libraries/DxCore)

-There are a *lot* of strange clock speeds possible through combinations of prescalers and the internal oscillator - ever wanted to run an MCU at 7 MHz?
-Me neither, but you totally can, even without a crystal...
-These exotic speeds are not currently supported by DxCore.

 ```c
 #include <DxCore.h>